SaravanaNani/Questions-repo/FInal.md

  ### 45. If one pod keeps restarting while others are healthy?

       If one pod keeps restarting while others are healthy, I first check the pod logs and events to see if the application is crashing or if the liveness probe is failing.
 Then I verify resource limits to check for OOMKilled errors.
 If those are fine, I investigate node-level issues like memory pressure or disk pressure.
 I also check if any volume mounts or dependencies like databases are causing the container to crash.

+### 46 use of Top comand in linux?

+      The top command is used to monitor real-time system performance including CPU usage, memory consumption, running processes, load average, and process IDs.

+### 47. Find process using port 8080

+       netstat -tulnp | grep 8080

+       ss -tulnp | grep 8080

+       lsof -i :8080 - this shows process ID that uses the port 8080

+### 48. Soft link vs Hard link

+      A hard link is another name for the same file inode and cannot span different file systems, while a soft link (symbolic link) is a pointer to the file path and can link across file systems.
+      A hard link remains valid if the original file is deleted, but a soft link breaks if the target is removed.

+### 49. A Linux server suddenly becomes very slow.
+What 5 commands will you run first to diagnose the issue?
+Explain what each command checks.

+If a Linux server becomes slow,

+      I first check system resource usage using commands like top or htop to identify CPU-intensive processes.

+      Then I check system load using uptime,

+      verify memory usage using free -m,

+      check disk space using df -h,

+      and analyze disk I/O using iostat or iotop to identify bottlenecks.

+### 50. A service running on port 8080 suddenly stops responding.
+What steps will you take to troubleshoot it?

+   If a service on port 8080 stops responding,

+      I first check whether the process is running using commands like ps or lsof.

+      Then I verify if the port is listening using netstat or ss.

+      If the service is running inside a container, I inspect the container status and logs.

+      I also check application logs for errors - journalctl -f servicename and

+      verify firewall rules or resource issues that may prevent the service from responding.

+### 51. A log file on a Linux server grows to 100 GB and fills the disk.
+How would you prevent this problem permanently?

+      To prevent large log files from filling the disk, I would configure log rotation using the logrotate utility.
+      It automatically rotates, compresses, and deletes old logs based on defined retention policies.
+      In production environments, logs are also usually shipped to centralized logging systems like ELK or CloudWatch to avoid disk space issues.

+ ### 52. A server suddenly shows 100% CPU usage.
+How will you identify which process is causing it and stop it if necessary?

+      If CPU usage reaches 100%,

+      I first run top or htop to identify the process consuming high CPU.

+      Then I confirm the process details using ps.

+      If it is an abnormal or stuck process, I try to terminate it gracefully using kill, and if necessary use kill -9.

+      After that, I investigate the application logs or cron jobs to identify the root cause.

+### 53. A server suddenly runs out of disk space.
+What commands will you run to find what is consuming the space?

+If a server runs out of disk space,

+      I first run df -h to identify which filesystem is full.

+      Then I use du -sh to find directories consuming the most space.

+      I drill down into large directories and use find to identify large files.

+      After identifying the root cause, I clean up unnecessary logs, temporary files, or rotate logs to free space.

+### 54. What is the difference between: grep vs egrep vs fgrep?

+      grep is used to search for patterns in files or command output. egrep supports extended regular expressions for more complex pattern matching. fgrep searches for fixed strings without interpreting regex patterns and is faster for large files.

+ ### 55. You are SSH’d into a Linux server and accidentally started a process in the foreground.
+Example: python script.py Now the process is running and blocking your terminal.
+How do you:
+1️⃣ Send it to background
+2️⃣ Bring it back to foreground later?

+    If a process is running in the foreground and blocking the terminal,

+    I press Ctrl+Z to suspend it and then run the " bg "command to send it to the background.

+    Later, I can bring it back to the foreground using the " fg " command.

+    I can also check running background jobs using the " jobs " command.

+### 56.